ChunhuaLiu596/Word_Association_Generation/README.md

 # Comparing Moral Values in Western English-speaking societies and LLMs with Word Associations

 ## Overview
-This repository contains the prompts, code, and data for Llama's word associations used in the paper *Comparing Moral Values in Western English-Speaking Societies and LLMs Using Word Associations*.
-(Add link after publish)
+This repository contains the prompts, code, and data for Llama's word associations used in the ACL 2025 (main) paper *Comparing Moral Values in Western English-Speaking Societies and LLMs Using Word Associations*. https://aclanthology.org/2025.acl-long.177.pdf

 ---